 Ms Margaret Allen

 Previous positions Associate Director, State Library of South Australia and a variety of roles in both public and special libraries.
 Margaret spent some 15 years working with a Library management systems vendor in all aspects of the business including support, development, marketing and consulting roles in Australia and overseas.

-- Chairman of the 2012 Nation Year of Reading Founding Partners
+- Chair, 2012 National Year of Reading Founding Partners

 - President of ALIA 2011 – 2012

 Alison started her involvement with libraries at the age of 6 when she created her first date due slips, progressing at the age of 9 to her first date stamp via her Christmas stocking!
 Her first voluntary post was at Marmion Primary School at the age of 11, then at Duncraig/Sorrento public library when she was 14.
 Sad but true!

 During the past 20 years Alison has worked in School, Health, Special and Academic Libraries in areas including records management, acquisitions, serials, cataloguing, circulation, information literacy, reference and electronic resources; both in Western Australia and London.